 Many people are shocked to learn that Virginia has criminalized simple speeding.
 What does that mean?
 In Virginia, if you are traveling at a speed 20 MPH over the limit or above 80, you can be charged with a criminal offense.
 Not just any criminal offense, but a Class 1 misdemeanor.
 In Virginia, that is the most serious of the 4 levels of misdemeanor offenses.
 The next offense level up would be a felony.

 Reckless driving is punishable by up to 1 year in jail, a $2,500 fine, and a 6 month license suspension.
 Some people treat this as a glorified speeding ticket and that is a HUGE mistake.

 If you are convicted, you will have a permanent criminal record with the FBI for the rest of your life.
 This is different from a DMV record.
 A reckless driving will drop off of you DMV record in Virginia after 11 years BUT it will never come off of your NCIC criminal record.
 You will be a convicted criminal.

-Call or email to schedule a free, no-obligation consultation with Fairfax Reckless Driving defense lawyer Kyle G. Manikas.
-Mr. Manikas will analyze your Fairfax case from the perspective of a former Fairfax County prosecutor who has an inside understanding of the Fairfax system you will face.
+Learn more about what it means to be charged with reckless driving by speaking with an experienced Fairfax Virginia Reckless Driving Defense Lawyer.
+Call 703-556-0004 or use the Contact Us box to schedule a free, no-obligation consultation.
+Kyle Manikas will analyze your Fairfax case from the perspective of a former Fairfax County prosecutor who has an inside understanding of the Fairfax system you will face.